awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

 To retrieve a list of your existing |SNS| topics, build a :aws-java-class:`ListTopicsRequest <services/sns/model/ListTopicsRequest>` object.
-Then, send the request object to |SNS| using :classname:`SnsClient`’s :methodname:`listTopics()` method.
+Then, send the request object to |SNS| by using the :methodname:`listTopics()` method of the :classname:`SnsClient`.
 You can capture the result of this request as a :aws-java-class:`ListTopicsResponse <services/sns/model/ListTopicsResponse>` object.

-The code snippet below will print out the HTTP status code of the request along with a list of :code:`ARN`s for your |SNS| topics.
+The following code snippet prints out the HTTP status code of the request and a list of Amazon Resource Names (ARNs) for your |SNS| topics.

 **Imports**